The (b)right future of batteries in Perth

-Why, when there are rechargeable batteries that can be re-used many times over before they are sent for recycling do we still need single use batteries?
+Why, when there are rechargeable batteries that can be re-used many times over before they are sent for recycling do we still need single-use batteries?
 The mind boggles.
-No matter, here you will find everything you need to know about Battery Recycling.
+Here you will find everything you need to know about battery recycling.

 Luckily there are ways you can easily recycle your household batteries: